-- A. The ESF-19 Supervisor will coordinate with their DOD counterparts in those services sent to assist with the recovery process.
-All agencies will follow their own chain of command.
+- A. ESF-19 will coordinate with their DOD counterparts in those services sent to assist with the recovery process.
+All DOD agencies will follow their own chain of command.
 Requests for assistance will be coordinated with the state and federal coordinating officers appointed at the time of the disaster.
-The State Coordinating Officer (SCO) will coordinate with the Federal Coordinating Officer (FCO) regarding the missions assigned to the DOD/Defense Coordinating Officer (DCO). - B. Upon activation of the Emergency Operations Center (EOC), EMD will request that the S.C.
-National Guard provide a Liaison Non-Commissioned Officer (LNO) for the Military Support ESF-19 desk. - C. ESF-19 will advise the EOC and Incident Commander of capabilities and resources, ongoing mission status, troop numbers, estimated costs, and any other operational considerations. - D. Local military installations (Charleston Air Force Base, Marine Corps Recruit Depot in Beaufort, Marine Corps Air Station Beaufort) are likely to be victims of the event, especially with natural disasters, and may not be in a position to offer assistance.
+ESF-19 will coordinate with the Federal Defense Coordinating Officer (DCO) regarding the missions assigned to the DOD/Defense Coordinating Officer (DCO). - B. Upon activation of the Emergency Operations Center (EOC), ESF-19 desk will be manned according to the SEOC OPCON levels established by EMD Chief of Operations. - C. ESF-19 will advise the EOC and County Administrator of capabilities and resources, ongoing mission status, troop numbers, estimated costs, and any other operational considerations. - D. DOD forces from outside the area, who are assigned to help, will be tasked on a mission type basis by ESF-19, and open request from the county according to their function or specialty area.
+All DOD forces will be processed into the state by the SCNG prior to entering the state and local county area of operations. - E. The three phases of operations likely to involve DOD assistance are:

-- E. DOD forces from outside the area, who are assigned to help, will need to be tasked on a mission type basis, according to their function or specialty area. - F. The three phases of operations likely to involve DOD assistance are: - 1.
-Phase I- Relief - 2.
+- 1. Phase I- Relief. - 2.
 Phase II- Recovery. - 3.
-DOD will participate less in Phase III- Reconstitution, as they redeploy to their home bases. - G. All ESF-19 personnel will be trained on the principles of the National Incident Management System (NIMS) and integrate those principles into all ESF-19 planning and response operations. - IV.
+DOD will participate less in Phase III- Reconstitution, as they redeploy to their home bases. - F. All ESF-19 personnel will be trained on the principles of the National Incident Management System (NIMS) and integrate those principles into all ESF-19 planning and response operations. - IV.
 ESF ACTIONS The emergency operations necessary for the performance of this function include but are not limited to: - A. Preparedness - 1.
-Assign LNOs to the County EOC who are available to attend periodic planning meetings, training, and exercises. - 2.
-Coordinate operational disaster response plans with other uniformed services based out of the Colleton area. - 3.
-Keep EMD and other supporting agencies apprised of changes in the agency's mission, LNO personnel, or emergency contact information. - 4.
-Review copies of other agency SOGs to maintain a high level of coordination. - 5.
-Update SOG with State EMD so those plans reflect the current procedures used by EMD and FEMA for Phase I and II operations. - 6.
-Be familiar with the civilian Incident Command System (ICS) and its application to the military command and control structure. - B. Response - 1.
+Keep EMD and other supporting agencies apprised of changes in the agency's mission, ESF-19 personnel or emergency contact information for SCNG personnel. - 2.
+Review copies of other agency SOGs to maintain a high level of coordination. - 3.
+Update SOG with State EMD so those plans reflect the current procedures used by EMD and FEMA for Phase I and II operations. - 4.
+Be familiar with the civilian Incident Command System (ICS) and its application to the military command and control structure. - B. Mitigation - 1.
+Support and plan for mitigation measures specific to ESF-19. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
 ESF-19 will be activated by EMD, the SCNG, or as required by the emergency or in the anticipation of an event. - 2.
 As the situation develops, the primary agency will coordinate with the County EMD to determine EOC operational status and the requirement for shift coverage. - 3.
 Provide SITREPs as required by the primary agency, EMD, or the State EOC (SEOC). - 4.
 Maintain individual agency logs, records of actions supporting the missions assigned, as well as that required for reimbursement, when authorized. - 5.
-Develop a stand-down plan in anticipation of concluding Phase II operations, or when requested by the primary agency. - 6.
-Coordinate with ESF 4 & 9 on Search and Rescue missions as needed. - 7.
-Coordinate with ESF 18 to assist with warehouse and distribution missions.
+Assist with request for military support during DEMOB plan in anticipation of concluding Phase II operations, or when requested by the primary agency.